kukuu/Microservice-NodeJS/microservices/README.md

 5. Jasmine Node Debug for debugging unit tests.
 6. Fully configured istanbul test coverage
 7. Winston logger for logging to file and console with daily rotating log file module.

-## How to install?
-Getting started with this boilerplate is easy.
-There are two ways to install and use it

-### Installing manually
-Clone this repo on your workstation

-    git clone https://github.com/doomsbuster/expressjs-microservice.git YOUR_PROJ_NAME

 ### Installing as node module
 Boilerplate is also available as module from NPM and Yarn registry.